 Brianna Brown (Barb), Joshua DesRoches (Ben), Sid Haig (Gerald Tovar, Jr.), Greg Travis (Henry Cooper), Johanna Black (Hellie Cooper), Adam Chambers (Owen), Ken Ward (Johnny), Alynia Phillips (Karen Cooper), Cristen Michele (Judy), Max Williams (Tom)

 Barb and her brother Johnny have driven out of the city to attend an aunt’s funeral.
 They arrive to find the graveside abandoned, only for Johnny to then be attacked by stumbling figures.
-Barb flees to a nearby mortuary run by Gerald Tovar where she realises that these are the revived dead.
+Barb flees to a nearby mortuary run by Gerald Tovar where she realises that the attacking figures are the revived dead.
 She is saved from further attack by Ben and they take refuge at the farmhouse of the marijuana farmer Henry Cooper.
 The others have difficulty believing Barb’s story until the dead surround the farmhouse, determined to break in and devour the flesh of the living.

 George Romero’s Night of the Living Dead (1968) is a bona fide classic that defined the horror genre – and more crucially created the modern zombie film and the conception of the zombie the flesh-eating figure we are familiar with today.
 Romero spun off five sequels to Night of the Living Dead.
 The original remains in public domain due to someone failing to secure the copyright.
 This has led to a great many official spinoffs and unofficial hangers-on.
-Romero oversaw one prior remake with Night of the Living Dead (1990) directed by his regular makeup effects man Tom Savini.
-There have been various other claimants to be sequels and prequels ranging from Return of the Living Dead (1985), which created its own series of sequels, to Night of the Living Dead: Resurrection (2012), Night of the Living Dead: Darkest Dawn (2015), Night of the Living Dead: Genesis (2019) and Night of the Living Dead: Rebirth (2019), while there was also Night of the Living Dead Reanimated (2009), which is a shot-for-shot remake composed of dozens of small clips animated and drawn by various artists in numerous styles, and the animated Night of the Animated Dead (2021), even Mimesis (2011), a horror film about people trapped inside an elaborate recreation of Night of the Living Dead.
+Romero oversaw one prior remake with Night of the Living Dead (1990), directed by his regular makeup effects man Tom Savini.
+There have been various other claimants to be sequels and prequels ranging from Return of the Living Dead (1985), which created its own series of sequels, to Night of the Living Dead: Resurrection (2012), Night of the Living Dead: Darkest Dawn (2015), Night of the Living Dead: Genesis (2019) and Night of the Living Dead: Rebirth (2019), while there was also Night of the Living Dead Reanimated (2009), a remake composed of dozens of small clips animated and drawn by various artists in numerous styles, and the animated Night of the Animated Dead (2021), even Mimesis (2011), a horror film about people trapped inside an elaborate recreation of Night of the Living Dead.